 Freshly cracked black pepper

-Bring about 6 quarts of generously salted water (it should taste like the ocean) to a boil, add the spaghetti and cook for 8-10 minutes or until al dente.
+Bring about 6 quarts of generously salted water (it should taste like the ocean) to a boil.
+Add the spaghetti and cook for 8 to 10 minutes or until al dente.
+When the pasta is done, reserve 1/2 cup of the water, then drain.

 While the pasta is cooking, heat a large skillet over medium heat.
 Add the guanciale and sauté for about 3 minutes, or until the meat is crispy and golden and has rendered its fat.
 Turn off the heat.